yuanxy92/AutoWhiteBalance/README.md

 > Barron, Jonathan T., and Yun-Ta Tsai.
 "Fast Fourier Color Constancy." arXiv preprint arXiv:1611.07596 (2016).

+## Implmentation

-Use tensorflow as a tool for optimization.
+1. Use tensorflow as a tool for optimization.
+(I tried, but it seems that tensorflow optimizer can not solve this optimization problem well.)

+2. Implement an optimization solver based on google's ffcc (the open source code of the second paper).
+The original code has many redundant code, I tried to re-implement a much more clean and easy-use version here.

+3. A fast CUDA based white balance algorithm